grantchen2003/insight/README.md

 ## Installation

 To use insight, ensure that you have Python version 3.10.0+.
-Then install the insight-cli globally by running the following command:
+Then, install the insight-cli globally by running the following command:

 ```bash
 $ pip install insight-cli
 ```

-To ensure the insight-cli was successfully installed, check your insight-cli version by running:
+To ensure the insight-cli was successfully installed, check your insight-cli version by running the following command:

 ```bash
 $ insight --version